The topic of nutrition is too broad to be discussed at only one page, so will try just to point out our philosophy.

 Please use common sense when feeding your dog and seek the advice of your veterinarian.
 Doing that keep in mind not all vets are educated enough to provide adequate support if you go with species appropriate diet.
 (We are lucky to have an excellent vet!)
 Also, remember not all dogs are the same, and they have their individual needs.

 As previously mentioned, our dogs are fed species appropriate diet; raw if we get our hands on farm fed meat, cooked if not.
-If feed kibble, we stick to non commercial, local boutique brand (low grain, high meat content).
+If feed kibble, we stick to verified breeders brands (low grain, high meat content).

 BARF is an alternative raw diet designed to provide dogs with a modified homemade diet that consists of raw muscle meat and raw meaty bones, as well as vegetables and fruits.
 Here are Regals and Royals we feed various fresh meat (beef, lamb, chicken, horse), fish, steamed veggies, cheese, eggs…